Skip to main content

 Under the Employment Rights Act 1996, every worker engaged under a zero hours contract is entitled to receive a written statement of employment particulars.
 This must include the worker’s name and the employer’s name, the commencement date, the pay rate, the pay interval, the holiday entitlement, details of any pension, the notice period required to end an individual engagement, and any applicable disciplinary and grievance procedures.
 Since the Good Work Plan reforms, this written statement must be provided on or before the worker’s first day of work, not within two months as was previously the case.

-It is important to understand what a zero hours contract is not.
+The United Kingdom Zero Hours Contract (England & Wales) important to understand what a zero hours contract is not.
 It is not a mechanism to avoid paying National Minimum Wage or National Living Wage.
 It is not a mechanism to deny workers their statutory holiday entitlement.
 It is not a device for denying workers the right to join a trade union or to make a protected disclosure.
 Workers engaged under zero hours contracts have the same protection from unlawful discrimination under the Equality Act 2010 as employees on permanent contracts.
 They have the right to be accompanied at disciplinary and grievance hearings under the Employment Relations Act 1999.
 And since the Small Business, Enterprise and Employment Act 2015, employers cannot use zero hours contracts to stop workers from working for other employers.

-The legal landscape for zero hours contracts continues to evolve.
+The legal environment for zero hours contracts continues to evolve.
 The Employment Rights Bill 2024-25, introduced in the autumn of 2024, proposes to give workers on zero hours contracts the right to request a contract that guarantees a minimum number of hours based on their average hours worked over a reference period.
 Employers will be required to respond to such requests and to provide a written explanation if they refuse.
 This right is expected to come into force in 2026.
 Any employer using a zero hours contract should be aware of these forthcoming changes and should be prepared to update their contracts accordingly.

 When Do You Need a Zero Hours Contract (England & Wales)?